 Americans are pessimistic about the future.
 Opinion polls confirm what most of us get from daily news; because of profound political disagreements, we are unlikely to reach any consensus on issues like health care, immigration, climate change, guns, abortion, and many others.

 That depressing tune dominates in Medium’s recommendations.
-America is declining into a dystopian nightmare, as claims the article that Medium editors recommended to me recently on the top of their daily emails.
+America is declining into a dystopian nightmare, as claims the article that Medium editors recommended to me recently at the top of their daily emails.
 Every day brings a new dose of the doomsday scenario porn, as some call it.

 The future has the splendid past